 In today’s post, we will go through considerations and risks while trying to answer can you scuba dive with asthma in more detail, so let’s get started!

 Asthma is a condition that affects the airways.
 The airways carry air in and out of your lungs.
-Asthma is caused by chronic inflammation and over-sensitive to certain triggers like an allergy, exercise, and stress.
+Asthma is caused by chronic inflammation and is oversensitive to certain triggers like an allergy, exercise, and stress.

 Simply the reaction to the triggers causes the muscles of the tube walls to tighten up.
 Causing them to become narrow and leaving less room for air to flow in and out.

 Then the lining of your airways starts to get swollen with sticky mucus is produced which clogs up the breathing passages.
-Causing difficulty to breathe.
+Causing difficulty breathing.

 Doctors classify asthma as severe by how well the symptoms respond to treatment such as inhaled corticosteroids and inhaled bronchodilator medications.